awslabs/Renate/doc/getting_started/how_to_run_training.rst

 The first step that needs to be completed before running a training job is to define which model needs to be trained and on which data.
 This is explained in :doc:`how_to_renate_config`.

-Once completed the first step, a simple way to run a training job is to use the :py:func:~renate.tuning.tuning.execute_tuning_job, this can work for most training needs: it can launch trainings with and without HPO, either locally or on Amazon SageMaker.
+Once completed the first step, a simple way to run a training job is to use the :py:func:`renate.tuning.tuning.execute_tuning_job`, this can work for most training needs: it can launch trainings with and without HPO, either locally or on Amazon SageMaker.